vogt4nick/recipes.vogt4nick.com/src/en/book/bread/kaspressknoedel.md

         * 1/4 t.
 Nutmeg, grated
         * 1/4 t.
 Salt
         * 1/4 t.
 Black Pepper, ground
-    * Clarified Butter for frying
     * 2 c.
-Vegetable Broth for serving
+Vegetable Stock for serving

     !!! note "Ingredients make 6 dumplings for 2 people."

 === "Directions"
+    1. **Preheat oven** to 200ºC (425ºF) and grease a sheetpan.
-    1. **Soak the bread cubes** in milk at room temperature for at least 5 minutes.
+    2. **Soak the bread cubes** in milk at room temperature for at least 5 minutes.
-    2. **Heat the vegetable broth.**
+    3. **Heat the vegetable broth.**
-    3. **Sweat onion** and garlic in butter until soft.
+    4. **Sweat onion** and garlic in butter until soft.
-    4. **Combine ingredients.** Mix soaked bread cubes, sautéed onions, cheese, egg, and seasonings together in a large bowl to form a rather soft mass.
+    5. **Combine ingredients.** Mix soaked bread cubes, sautéed onions, cheese, egg, and seasonings together in a large bowl to form a rather soft mass.
-    5. **Rest.** Let the mixture rest at least 30 minutes at room temperature.
+    6. **Rest.** Let the mixture rest at least 30 minutes at room temperature.
-    6. **Shape the dumplings.** With damp hands, form six, gently pressed dumplings --- if it starts to fall apart, you're pressing too hard!
+    7. **Shape the dumplings.** With damp hands, form six, gently pressed dumplings --- if it starts to fall apart, you're pressing too hard!
+Arrange dumplings on a sheet pan.
-    7. **Fry the dumplings.** Heat the oil in a frying over medium-high heat.
-Fry 3-4 minutes per side until golden brown.
-Remove from heat.
+    8. **Bake.**  Bake 8 minutes at 200ºC (425ºF).
+Flip the dumplings, and continue baking another 8 minutes.
-    8. **Serve** in vegetable broth in a shallow bowl --- the dumplings must not be fully submerged.
+    9. **Serve** in vegetable broth in a shallow bowl --- the dumplings must not be fully submerged.

 [^bitterman]:
     {{ cite.bitterman_die_österreichische_küche }}